Skip to main navigation

 Secondary stage

-During secondary syphilis, a person is highly contagious.
-A rash appears 2 to 12 weeks after the chancre develops and sometimes before it heals.
+During secondary syphilis, a person is contagious.
+A rash may appear 2 to 12 weeks after the chancre develops and sometimes before it heals.
 The rash often forms over the body, often on the palms of the hands and the soles of the feet.

 The rash usually consists of reddish brown, small, solid, flat or raised skin sores that are less than 2 cm (0.8 in.) across.
 But the rash may look like other more common skin problems.